csc-training/summerschool/gpu-openmp/docs/01-GPU-intro-alternative.md

 - In total 24 nodes with a total peak performance of 2.0 Petaflops
 - Each node has
-    - Two latest generation AMD processors, code name Epyc Rome with 64 cores each running at 2.6 GHz (Xeon Gold 6230)
+    - Two latest generation AMD processors, code name EPYC with 64 cores each running at 2.6 GHz (Rome)
     - Four Nvidia Volta A100 GPUs with 40 GB of memory each
     - 512 GB of main memory
     - 3.8 TB of fast local storage
     - Dual rail HDR100 interconnect network connectivity providing 200Gbps aggregate bandwidth

+# GPUs at CSC - LUMI-G

+- In total 2560 nodes with a total peak performance of 550 Petaflops
+- Each node has
+    - One latest generation AMD processor, code name Trento with 64 cores each running at 2.6 GHz (Trento)
+    - Four AMD MI250X GPUs with 128 GB of memory each
+    - 512 GB of main memory (???)
+    - 2x3 TB of fast local storage (???)
+    - Four interconnect network connectivity providing 800Gbps aggregate bandwidth

 # Summary